afroisalreadyinu/practical-ansible-intro/readme.md

 really useful functionality is running playbooks that refer to encrypted files without having to decrypt them first.
 To do this, you have to pass the argument `--ask-vault-pass` to `ansible-playbook`, which will take care of the rest.
+The password for the `passwords.yml` included in the examples is `testtest`, by the way.

+## Useful Ansible modules

+TBD

+## Lookup

+TBD

 TODO
 - the thing with quoting lines that start with curly braces